williamwaite/billywaite.github.io/README.txt

-My portfolio hosted on github pages!
+My portfolio hosted on github pages.
+Follow this link to view: https://billywaite.github.io/